 return [generateExample() for _ in range(numExamples)]

-Some more character extraction to handel edge cases
+Some additional feature extraction to handle edge cases.

 def extractCharacterFeatures(n: int) -> Callable[[str], FeatureVector]: